 6. Negative mindset

 A negative mindset undermines your success.
 You tend to think of the times you fail rather than when you succeed and this increases your self-doubt to achieve your future goals.
 Low self-esteem reduces your expectations by considering the worst possible scenarios.
 You tend to question everything and find the worst in everything.
-Negative mindset makes you lose focus on your goal, reduce your motivation and make you give up easily.
+A negative mindset makes you lose focus on your goal, reduce your motivation and make you give up easily.
 This can lead to anxiety, frustration, irritability, anger, unhappiness and depression.
 Are You Feeling Hopeless And Depressed?
 7 Things To Do

 7. Increased vulnerability

-Low self-esteem expose you or puts you in the position of being easily hurt or attacked.
+Low self-esteem exposes you or puts you in the position of being easily hurt or attacked.
 It further reduces the little self-esteem you have to no self-esteem and you start having issues with your self-image too and become excessively self-conscious.
 You constantly get messed up emotionally, mentally, physically, and spiritually.
 Low self-esteem makes you believe that you have nothing to offer and so you tend to justify your abuser’s action.
-You start reflecting a deep-rooted sense of worthlessness and lack self-care.
+You start reflecting a deep-rooted sense of worthlessness and lack of self-care.
 Also, your increased level of vulnerability will not make you learn from your mistake.
 Therefore, you won’t grow, and you won’t even think that you deserve to grow.